What ‘take-aways’ will I get from cross-cultural training?

-The key has to be the linkages that are made between self-knowledge, knowledge of other cultures, and the skills needed to do my job: to persuade people, to negotiate with them (not only with customers but internally about power), to work in teams with them, to get them to trust me and learn to trust them, to praise them and have difficult conversations with them, to lead them.
+The key has to be the linkages that are made between self-knowledge, knowledge of other cultures, and the skills needed to do my job: to persuade people, to negotiate with them, to work in teams with them, to get them to trust me and learn to trust them, to praise them and have difficult conversations with them, to lead them.

 5 core take-aways from cross-cultural training should be:

 - The courage to renew the way you view and approach people with different communication styles, behaviour and values

 - An attitude of mind which constantly tests situations for the cultural dimension, and does something when it is present